Geographic atrophy

-Geographic atrophy (GA), also known as atrophic age-related macular degeneration (AMD) or advanced dry AMD, is an advanced form of age-related macular degeneration that can result in the progressive and irreversible loss of retinal tissue (photoreceptors, retinal pigment epithelium, choriocappillaris) which can lead to a loss of visual function over time.
-It is estimated that GA affects >5 million people worldwide and approximately 1 million patients in the US, which is similar to the prevalence of neovascular (wet) AMD, the other advanced form of the disease.
+Geographic atrophy (GA), also known as atrophic age-related macular degeneration (AMD) or advanced dry AMD, is an advanced form of age-related macular degeneration that can result in the progressive and irreversible loss of retinal tissue (photoreceptors, retinal pigment epithelium, choriocapillaris) which can lead to a loss of central vision over time.
+It is estimated that GA affects over 5 million people worldwide and approximately 1 million patients in the US, which is similar to the prevalence of neovascular (wet) AMD, the other advanced form of the disease.

-The incidence of advanced AMD, both geographic atrophy and neovascular AMD, increases exponentially with age and while there are therapies for wet AMD, GA currently has no approved treatment options.
-The aim of most current clinical trials is to reduce the progression of GA lesion enlargement.
+The incidence of advanced AMD, both geographic atrophy and neovascular AMD, increases exponentially with age.
+Most current clinical trials aim to reduce the progression of GA lesion enlargement.

+The name derives from the resemblance of the regions of atrophied cells to a geographical map.

 Presentation

-Geographic atrophy is a chronic disease, which leads to visual function loss.
+Geographic atrophy is a chronic disease, which leads to visual function loss centrally.
 This often results in difficulties performing daily tasks such as reading, recognizing faces, and driving, and ultimately has severe consequences on independence.

-Initially, patients often have good visual acuity if the GA lesions are not involved in the central macular, or foveal, region of the retina.
+Initially, patients often have good visual acuity if the GA lesions are not involved in the central macular, or fovea, region of the retina.
 As such, a standard vision test may underrepresent the visual deficit experienced by patients who report challenges reading, driving or seeing in low light conditions.
 Reading speed is often initially unaffected due to foveal sparing, but worsens progressively as the area of atrophy enlarges.
 As the disease progresses, vision-related quality-of-life declines markedly.

 While fluorescein angiography and optical coherence tomography are today well established for diagnosing and tracking progression in geographic atrophy more complex diagnostic assessments may be required in the context of clinical trials.
+In February 2023, the FDA approved Pegcetacoplan for the treatment of people with geographic atrophy secondary to age-related macular degeneration.